philipstubbs13/sql-challenge/README.md

 ##  <a name="overview"></a>Overview

-This repo includes a data model and analysis of an employee database, which includes information about company employees, such as name, title, and start/end date, from a specific corporation from the 1980s and 1990s.
+This repository includes a data model and analysis of an employee database, which includes information about company employees, such as name, title, and start/end date, from a specific corporation from the 1980s and 1990s.
 The work for this project is split out into 3 different parts:

 * [Data Modeling](#modeling)
 * [Data Engineering](#engineering)